 Use a reliable broker

 Only open an account with a broker that is registered with both the CFTC and the NFA.
 A central issue here is making sure your deposit and funds in an account will be safe.
-Forex.com, Interactive Investors, Oanda, TD Ameritrade and IG USA are all CFTC and NFA regulated brokerages.
+Interactive Investors, Oanda, TD Ameritrade, IG USA and Forex.com are CFTC and NFA regulated brokers.

 Make use of a demo account